swanwish/go-tools/README.md

-# go-tools
-Tools write with Go
+# Tools written with Golang

+## dbgenerator

+> The tool to generate db create sql from xml schema definition.
+Also can create tables on database.